 What you don’t see can hurt you

 A person infected with the COVID-19 virus will expel thousands of droplets filled with millions of SARS-COV-2 viral particles every time they breathe.
 Not everyone who has the virus looks sick.
 This means you cannot tell whether you have been exposed to the virus by standing near a person.
 You can protect yourself and others by getting vaccinated and wearing a mask or face covering in public situations.

 How you can help

 Together, we can reach 90% mask participation long before we a reach 90% vaccination rate, though ultimately both will be necessary to defeat COVID-19 in Guilford County.
-Evidence has shown that if even 80% of Guilford County residents wear a mask whenever they are in a shared space, the community health effect will be similar to what we saw when in lockdown last year.
+Evidence has shown that if even 80% of Guilford County residents wear a mask whenever they are in a shared space, the community health effect will be similar to what we saw when in lockdown in 2020.

 We are already seeing virus variants.
 If the COVID-19 virus remains unchecked, the more new variants we will see.
 We must all do our part to end the pandemic before new variants that are even more lethal infect our community.
 Please, do your part to help.